Cameron Jordan: 2021

-In Week 15, Jordan had two sacks, five tackles, and a forced fumble in a 9–0 win over the Tampa Bay Buccaneers, earning NFC Defensive Player of the Week.
+In Week 15, Jordan had two sacks, five tackles, and a forced fumble in a 9–0 win over the Buccaneers, earning NFC Defensive Player of the Week.
 In Week 17, had eight tackles, 3.5 sacks, and three tackles for loss in a 18–10 win over the Panthers, earning his second NFC Defensive Player of the Week honor of the season.
 He was named to his seventh Pro Bowl for his efforts in the 2021 season.
 He was ranked 69th by his fellow players on the NFL Top 100 Players of 2022.

 2022

-On December 10, 2022, the NFL fined Cameron $50,000 for faking an injury in the Week 13 game against the Tampa Bay Buccaneers.
-In Week 17, Jordan had three sacks, along with a forced fumble and five tackles, becoming the Saints all-time sack leader, surpassing Rickey Jackson, in a 20-10 win over the Eagles, earning NFC Defensive Player of the Week.
+On December 10, 2022, the NFL fined Cameron $50,000 for faking an injury in the Week 13 game against the Buccaneers.
+In Week 17, Jordan had three sacks, along with a forced fumble and five tackles, becoming the Saints all-time sack leader, surpassing Rickey Jackson, in a 20–10 win over the Eagles, earning NFC Defensive Player of the Week.
+He was named as a Pro Bowler for the 2022 season.
+He was ranked 50th by his fellow players on the NFL Top 100 Players of 2023.

+2023

+On August 4, 2023, the Saints signed Jordan to a two-year contract extension with $27.5 million guaranteed, keeping him under contract through the 2025 season.
+In the 2023 season, Jordan started in all 17 games.
+He finished with two sacks, 43 total tackles (20 solo), three passes defended, and one fumble recovery.

+2024

+Jordan finished the 2024 season with four sacks, 34 tackles, one interception, and four passes defended.
+After the 2024 season, he was named the 2025 Bart Starr Award winner for his contributions on and off the field.